azsk/DevOpsKit/Contributing.md

 ```

 ### Submitting changes
-Once you have done the code changes, tested them or you want to fix a bug  you can create a pull request.
-Follow the below steps while creating a pull request for reviewers to have better understanding of your request:
+Once you have done the code changes and tested them you can create a pull request.
+Follow the below given practices while creating a pull request:
 * Point to 'External Contribution' branch so that your changes are merged into it after your pull request is accepted.
 If you point to any other branch, your pull request would most likely be not considered.
 * The pull request template is placed with the intent to be followed while creating a pull request and if you delete or ignore the template, your pull request would most likely be not considered.